mohdjuberkhan/website_BloackUnBloack/README.md

 # website_BloackUnBloack
-you can bloack and Unbloack your websites by using just a simple code of python
+you can block and Unblock your websites by using just a simple code of python